 On June 10, 2021, the Company entered into an At-the-Market Offering Agreement (the "ATM Agreement") with H.C.
 Wainwright & Co.
 LLC ("Wainwright"), as sales agent, in connection with an "at the market offering" under which the Company may offer and sell, from time to time in its sole discretion, shares of its common stock having an aggregate offering price of up to \$10,000 at market prices or as otherwise agreed with Wainwright.
-To date, we have not sold any shares of common stock pursuant to the ATM Agreement, and as of October 13, 2022, the Company suspended the ATM Agreement, which otherwise remains in full force and effect subject to reactivation.
+Through June 30, 2024, the Company has not sold any shares of common stock pursuant to the ATM Agreement.
+See Note 5A below.